-Also if you want to reclaim your tablet and keep kids at bay, the Tesco Hudl could be an affordable solution.
-Read more about it in: Tesco launches bargain Hudl seven-inch tablet computer.
+Also if you want to reclaim your tablet and keep kids at bay, the Tesco Hudl 2 could be an affordable solution.
+It’s £129 but can be bought with only £65 with this year’s Tesco Clubcard boost.

 Let’s be honest, most home-cooked gifts are not to be attempted by the time-poor or the kitchen-phobic.
 However, some foodie-inspired presents are really easy and cheap to make.
 So if you’re no Jamie Oliver, what about these:

 Chocolates in a mug: Buy a nice mug, fill it with chocolates (Quality Street are perfect because they’re colourful and wrapped), pop cellophane around the whole thing and tie with some ribbon.

 Cookie mix jar: My pint-sized relatives really like this sort of DIY cookery kit.
 In a nutshell - get all the dry ingredients for making cookies and layer them in a glass jar.
 Tie a pretty bow round the top and present with instructions on what they need to add, and what they need to do, to complete the recipe.
 It should end up looking something like this.